timetravel0/timetravel0/README.md

 ## 💡 About Me

-- 🚀 IT Consultant, Social Media Manager & App Developer based in Turin, Italy
+- 🚀 IT Consultant & App Developer based in Turin, Italy
 - 🌍 Passionate about digital transformation, tech innovation, and smart business
 - 🛠️ Specialized in digital strategy
 - 📈 Always learning, sharing, and looking for new challenges!